Skip to the main content.

 • Train staff to recognize social-engineered communications

-2. Third-Party and Vendor Ecosystem Risks
+2. Third-Party & Vendor Ecosystem Risks

 Recent incidents like the UBS data leak highlight that investment banks often inherit vulnerabilities through their vendors.
 Even if bank systems remain secure, a supplier breach can expose staff or internal data.